 That’s if there aren’t other serious problems in the relationship.
 Knowing where you are, is key.

-“Say if a couple comes to me and says, 'We want to have sex because we know if feels good when we do, it’s just life just keeps getting in the way’ then making a date may work well,” says O’Connor, “because for those couples it’s just a case of making time and commitment.
+“If a couple comes to me and says, 'We want to have sex because we know if feels good when we do, it’s just life just keeps getting in the way’ then making a date may work well,” says O’Connor, “because for those couples it’s just a case of making time and commitment.

-"If the problems go much deeper however, then these need to be looked at first because otherwise one or both of you will come to the date and make an excuses not to do it.
+"If the problems go deeper however, then these need to be looked at first because otherwise one or both of you will come to the date and make an excuses not to do it.
 It will likely be excruciating and possibly do more harm than good.”